rahilahmed-1945/diamond-price-analysis/README.md

 6. Plot predicted vs actual prices

 Results
--The model achieved a strong R² score on the test set -Carat was the most significant predictor of price
+1. The model achieved a strong R² score on the test set
+2. Carat was the most significant predictor of price

 Files Included
 1. diamond_price_analysis.ipynb — Jupyter Notebook
 2. diamond_data.csv — Raw dataset
 3. README.md — This file

-How to Use ?
--Clone the repo or download the files.
--Open the .ipynb notebook in Google Colab or Jupyter and follow the step-by-step cells to reproduce the analysis.
+How to Use : Clone the repo or download the files.
+Open the .ipynb notebook in Google Colab or Jupyter and follow the step-by-step cells to reproduce the analysis.